cecilia-s2c/WebDevTechChallenge/README.md

 # Step 3: Wordpress customization
 * Review the file `functions.php` into "Step3" folder and add comments to the function #gform_display_weeks explaining what it does.
 * Register a new sidebar that will be used for advertising, the container is a div with the class "module--primary" and the title is an h3 with the class "module__title", name and description must be translatable and have "safe2choose-test" as the value for the domain parameter.
-* The file "testimonials.php" is the template used for https://safe2choose.org/our-testimonials/, make the changes necessary to:
+* The file "testimonials.php" is an older version of the template used for https://safe2choose.org/testimonials-on-abortion/, make the changes necessary to:
 * Show the extract of every testimonial instead of the whole content
 * Use the title as a hyperlink to see the full testimonial
 * Implement a simple pagination at the end of the testimonials list and show only 6 testimonials per page